The Business Trial Group handles employment litigation for both businesses and individuals on a contingency-fee basis.

 - Breach of severance agreement

-Even in at-will contexts, however, it is not legal for employers or employees to breach the terms of a contract that both parties have agreed to.
-Here is some of the information that employment contracts may include:
+Even in at-will states, however, it is not permissible for employers or employees to breach the terms of a contract that both parties have agreed to.

-- Benefits, including stock-options, retirement plans and health insurance coverage
+- Benefits, such as stock-options, retirement plans, and health insurance coverage

 - Employee codes of conduct